-The large power plants are increasingly being replaced by smaller decentralised units that use renewable energy sources.
-In addition, the demand for electricity is rising due to the increase in electric vehicles and electric-powered heating systems.
-This also has an impact on the distribution grids in which these units are connected.
+Today, large power plants are increasingly being replaced by smaller decentralized plants that use renewable energy sources.
+Furthermore, the demand for electricity is rising due to the increase in electric vehicles and electric-powered heating systems.
+The grid of the future will be characterized by many of these decentralised units.
+This also has an impact on the distribution grid in which these plants are connected.

-Distribution grids that were previously passive and distributed the electricity from large power plants are now becoming active.
-There are already areas where, at certain times, more electricity is generated than consumed.
-This can lead to congestions, so that nowadays generation units in a wide area are limited and renewable energies are not being used to the maximum.
+This is because distribution grids, which were previously only passive and distributed electricity from the large power plants into your home, are now becoming active.
+There are already areas in which at certain times more electricity is generated than consumed.
+On sunny days, the distribution grid cannot transport all the electricity produced from renewable sources, so that nowadays larger units are being shut down.
+Renewable energies are therefore not being used to the maximum.
 Our goal is to change this.

 flexQgrid.
 The grid of the future becomes real.

 What happens in the grid?
-This is one of the fundamental questions in flexQgrid.
-In which state are the utilities currently?
-How will the grid be utilized tomorrow?
-The grid will become transparent and we will be able to forecast critical situations and avoid congestions through an intelligent interaction of all components.
-To this end, we are jointly developing systems and concepts over a project period of 3 years, which operate in the three traffic light phases of the so-called grid traffic light.
-We gain practical experience in tests in the NETZlabor of Netze BW in Freiamt and in laboratory tests at the Karlsruhe Institute of Technology.
+This is one of the main questions in flexQgrid.
+In which state is the grid currently?
+How will the grid components be utilised tomorrow?
+The grid becomes transparent and we can forecast and avoid situations in which the grid and its resources are overloaded by an intelligent interaction of all components.
+Therefore, we are jointly developing solutions that operate in the three traffic light phases of the so-called grid traffic light.
+We gather practical experience in tests in the NETZlabor of Netze BW in Freiamt and in laboratory tests at the Karlsruhe Institute of Technology.

 - 9 partners from grid operation, industry and science

 Integrating as much electricity from renewable energy systems as possible into the grid - that is the goal of the nationwide unique flexQgrid project.
 According to the motto 'switch on flexible consumers when wind and sun are available'“.

 Martin Konermann, Technical Director Netze BW GmbH